soystargaze/Vitamin/README.md

 - **Vein Miner:** Mine connected ores in a vein using `Efficiency V` tools.
 - **Villager Follow Emeralds:** Villagers follow players holding emeralds.
 - **Wall Jump:** Use `Shift` to propel yourself or slide off walls (configurable).
+- **Weather Effects:** Rain causes crops to grow faster and sunshine allows mobs to have more babies.

 </details>